Disco Paradise

-"Disco Paradise" is a song by Italian singers Fedez, Annalisa and Articolo 31.
-It was written by Davide "d.whale" Simonetta, Paolo Antonacci, Wladimiro Perrini, Annalisa, Articolo 31 and Fedez and produced by Simonetta.
+"Disco Paradise" is a song by Italian rapper Fedez, Italian singer Annalisa and Italian rap duo Articolo 31, released by Warner Music Italy on 25 May 2023.

+It was written by the four artists with co-writing contribution by Davide Simonetta, Paolo Antonacci and Wladimiro Perrini, and produced by Simonetta.

-It was released by Warner Music Italy on 25 May 2023 and peaked at number three on the Italian FIMI Singles Chart.
+The song peaked at number three on the Italian FIMI Singles Chart.

 Music video

 A music video to accompany the release of "Disco Paradise", directed by Olmo Parenti, was released on YouTube on 29 June 2023.